phanix5/SPH-solver/README.md

 For starters you can load the root folder into visual studio and run the program.
 A simple dam break scenario is already set up.

-## The solver currently has few features built in and I aim to develop a complete SPH simulation package.
-I am a newbie in programming and would gladly accept help/suggestions in improving this code.
 ## For any queries drop a mail at: phanindramoganti@gmail.com